Skip to content

 A scene contains a collection of layers.
 Two dimensional layers are displayed in the order in which they are added, while three dimensional layers are displayed using the layer's elevation information.
 You can use the scene to change the display order of two dimensional layers as well as to control which layers are visible, and expose this functionality with user interface controls such as lists, check boxes, or switches.
 Scenes extend the concept of a basemap by introducing a base surface that contains a collection of elevation sources.
 Layers can be draped on top of the surface, positioned relative to the surface or displayed based on their absolute values.

-You can instantiate a new Scene object by creating a new scene and building it entirely with code.
-With this approach, you typically first add a basemap layer and then one or more data layers.
+You can instantiate a new Scene by creating a new scene and building it entirely with code.
+With this approach, you typically first add a basemap layer, set a base surface on which layers are draped or relative layers are offset, and then one or more data layers.

 Use dark colors for code blocksCopy